Oil firms begin offshore U.S. evacuations as record-breaking storm threatens

-HOUSTON (Reuters) - Energy companies on Monday began evacuating offshore oil platforms as the 25th named storm of the year formed in the Caribbean and was forecast to move into the Gulf of Mexico and threaten the coast this week, possibly as a major hurricane.
+HOUSTON (Reuters) - Energy companies on Monday began evacuating offshore oil platforms as the 25th named storm of the year formed in the Caribbean and was forecast to become a major hurricane before it entered the Gulf of Mexico and threatens the U.S. mainland.

 If Delta makes a U.S. landfall, it would be the 10th named storm to do so this year, breaking a record that dates to 1916.
 Delta is the 25th named storm of the Atlantic hurricane season, which runs from June 1 to Nov.
 30.